Health Resources

 Exercise

-Exercise is important even in those with heart disease.
-It improves the heart function and general sense of well being.
+Exercise is important even for those with heart disease.
+It improves heart function and overall sense of well-being.
 It is associated with increased life expectancy and a reduced risk of heart disease in later life.
-In addition physical activity helps with controlling weight and reducing blood pressure.
+In addition, physical activity helps with controlling weight and lowering blood pressure.

 There are different types of exercise.
-In static exercise the muscles contract but there is little joint movement eg weight lifting.
-In dynamic exercise the muscles contract and also move the joints eg running.
-Each places a different stress on the body and cardiovascular system.
-In general most types of sports are a mix of the two.
+In static exercise, the muscles contract, but there is little joint movement (e.g. weightlifting).
+In dynamic exercise, the muscles contract and move the joints (e.g. running).
+Each place a different stress on the body and cardiovascular system.
+In general, most types of sports are a mix of the two.

 Children usually take part in more rigorous exercise at school as they grow older.
-In Singapore physical education (PE) tends to teach games skills rather than competitive sports.
-However pupils may take sport for their co-curricular activities (CCA) when training is more intense and competitive.
-Training for the NAPFA test is also intensive and some pupils with heart problems may have difficulty with the 2.4k run as they often perform less well at endurance type activities.
+In Singapore, physical education (PE) tends to teach games skills rather than competitive sports.
+However, pupils may take up sport as their co-curricular activity (CCA) where training is more intense and competitive.
+Training for the NAPFA test is also intensive and some pupils with heart problems may have difficulty with the 2.4k run as they often perform less well at endurance-type activities.

 The Bottom Line

-• Most children with heart conditions (even following surgery) can safely participate in sport at all levels
+• Most children with heart conditions (even following surgery) can safely participate in sports at all levels

 • Some children with complex heart problems should restrict themselves to certain sports only